-Annotation - Section 4.3.1(b)
+Annotation - Section 4.3.21(b)

-"When the Participant alleged to have committed a Prohibited Behaviour was engaged in an AdoptingOrganization's activities" will be interpreted as meaning "When the Participant alleged to have committed a Prohibited Behaviour was engaging in a Sport Organization's activities" (CSSP Rule 3.3.1(b)).
+If the alleged incident occurs when "When the Participant alleged to have committed a Prohibited Behaviour was engaged in an Adopting Organization's activities, then it is covered by the UCCMS.
+For example, any conduct of a " will be interpreted as meaning "When the Participant while they were engaged in competing, coaching, speaking at a conference, volunteering, etc., in their capacity as a Participant in the activities of an Adopting Organization, would be covered by the UCCMS.alleged to have committed a Prohibited Behaviour was engaging in a Sport Organization's activities" (CSSP Rule 3.3.1(b)).

-Annotation - Section 4.3.2(a)
+Annotation - Section 4.3.32(a)

-"When the Participants involved interacted or were known to each other due to their mutual involvement in an Adopting Organization's activities" will be interpreted as meaning "When the Participants involved interacted or were known to each other due to their mutual involvement in a Sport Organization's activities (CSSP Rule 3.3.2(a)).
-For example, an incident occurring outside of the grounds of a competition hosted by a Sport Organization, but where the Participants were put in touch by engaging in activities of the Sport Organization, such as by competing against one another at the event, may be covered by the UCCMS.
+If the alleged incident occurs because "When the Participants involved interacted or came into contact by virtue of were known to each other due to their mutual involvement in an Adopting Organization's activities, regardless of the location of the alleged violation itself, then it may be covered by the UCCMS. "will be interpreted as meaning "When the Participants involved interacted or were known to each other due to their mutual involvement in a Sport Organization's activities (CSSP Rule 3.3.2(a)).
+For example, an incident occurring outside of the grounds of a competition hosted by an Adopting Sport Organization, but where the Participants were put in touch from by engaging in activities of the AdoptingSport Organization, such as by competing against one another at the aforementioned event, may be covered by the UCCMS.